gpeyton/ai-devotional/devotional/index_Q3.md

 The story of Mary Slessor, missionary to Nigeria who rescued unwanted children and taught them to honor God and their elders.
 *Hymn*: Tell Me the Stories of Jesus

-## Week 33: More on the Fifth Commandment
+## Week 33: The Ten Commandments
 **Memory Verse**: "Children, obey your parents in the Lord, for this is right."
 (Ephesians 6:1)

-### Day 1: What Is Forbidden in the Fifth Commandment?
+### Day 1: How Many Commandments Did God Give on Mount Sinai?
-*Catechism Q65*: What is forbidden in the fifth commandment?
+*Catechism Q72*: How many commandments did God give on Mount Sinai?
-*Catechism A*: The fifth commandment forbiddeth the neglecting of, or doing anything against, the honor and duty which belongeth to everyone in their several places and relations.
+*Catechism A*: Ten commandments.
 *Hymn*: I Would Be True

 ### Day 2: Respect